trailofbits/challenge-tasks/README.md

 ## Host machine setup script

 When you set up a new Coder instance, it will ask you a series of questions about provisioning a new instance.
+These should be mostly straightforward to answer.
+We suggest configuring your instance with two vCPUs to start with.
+You can always reconfigure your instance (instance Workspace -> the three-dot menu in the upper right hand corner to the right of the Favorite button -> Settings) to add more capacity if/as needed.

 In order to set up some basic dependencies, you can run the startup script in this repository.
 To do this, provide Coder with the following URL (use the `raw` githubusercontent.com location, not the html-embedded location from github.com):

 ```shell-script
 https://raw.githubusercontent.com/trailofbits/challenge-tasks/refs/heads/main/startup.sh